Yandex Cloud

 Note

-The cURL section contains sample requests to a node for the cURL and gRPCurl utilities.
+The cURL section contains examples of requests to a node for cURL and gRPCurl.

 The Server response section provides sample code and node response descriptions.